Generate an App page

 Generating a new app

-We're going to build a restaurant menu and ordering application.
-The final result will look like this:
+Our final goal is to build a restaurant menu and ordering application, which should look something like this:

 Place My Order App screenshot